-- 2.4 The application site principally falls within the allocated Edge Lane Retail Park, allocated as a Retail Warehouse Park in the Liverpool UDP (adopted 2002).
-In addition, the north-eastern part of the site is currently used as Rathbone Road Recreation Ground.
-This is allocated as a Public Open Space within the UDP. - 2.5 The existing Edge Lane Retail Park is occupied by 26 commercial units, 10 of which are currently vacant.
+- 2.4 The application site principally falls within the allocated Edge Lane Retail Park, which is allocated as a Retail Warehouse Park in the Liverpool UDP (adopted 2002). - 2.5 In addition, the north-eastern part of the site is currently used as Rathbone Road Recreation Ground.
+This is allocated as a Public Open Space within the UDP.
+To the western edge of the development site, between Binns Road and Milton Road, is a number of existing office units.
+These are allocated under policy E1 as Primarily Industrial Land. - 2.6 The existing Edge Lane Retail Park is occupied by 26 commercial units, 10 of which are currently vacant.
 The site supports retail uses, leisure uses (cinema and gym), and restaurant uses (Frankie & Benny's, and McDonalds).
+The site also supports a cash and carry unit occupied by Booker.
 The retail units include vacancies, and the range of occupiers is comprised of national multiples, the majority of which would be referred to as bulky in nature.
-More detailed descriptions of this existing provision is provided within the accompanying Retail and Leisure Assessment. - Vehicular access to the application site is taken from Edge Lane and there is no through access to residential streets to the north.
-The pedestrian access to all units is taken from the existing internal car park.
+More detailed descriptions of this existing provision is provided within the accompanying Retail and Leisure Assessment.